dscho/xkcd/content/comics/2025-4-4-stargazing-4.md

 Megan: I guess some losers just hate cool space facts!

 [The sky is white, the floor is black, Megan is pointing at the sky.
-Hairy, a Megan-like woman (with longer hair), Cueball, and Ponytail are on the left, White Hat and Hairbun are on the right.
-All of the characters are drawn in black.]
+The background zoomed out, Hairy-like and Danish-like figures are seen standing further beyond Cueball and Ponytail on the left, White Hat has Hairbun to his right.
+All of the background characters are drawn as solid black silhouettes against the sky.]

 Megan: Anyway, that dot is a "star."